 Just outside of Oostende’s city centre is one of the best preserved sections of the infamous German Atlantikwall.
 This defensive series of bunkers ran all the way from Norway to the Pyrenees.
 You can wander through the subterranean fortifications and see what life was like for the soldiers stationed inside.
 Allow several hours to visit the entire museum and be sure to visit during the warmer months as the museum is closed from 11 November to 23 March.
 (Read our full article on The Atlantic Wall for more details.)

 The Atlantic Wall Museum is part of the larger Raversyde complex, which also includes the Prince Charles Memorial and the Anno 1465 (Walraversijde) Fishing Village Museum.

 To see everything there is to see in Oostende, we highly recommend spending an entire weekend (or longer) in the city.
-For a good night’s sleep, try the Mondo Hotel, located minutes from the Promenade, in a quiet corner of the city centre.
+For a good night’s sleep, try the Leopold Hotel, located minutes from the Promenade, in a quiet corner of the city centre.
 Our hotel room included a mini-kitchen (although minus a fridge which we found a bit odd) and a vast bathroom with a tub and shower.

 We enjoyed the champagne breakfast buffet, complete with Belgian waffles, in the artsy dining room.
 There are 28 ‘Cosy Rooms,’ 18 ‘Superior Rooms,’ 2 suites and 14 ‘Family Rooms,’ with extra bedrooms for the kids.